 1699-1703 Henderson Walker, was President of the Council and Acting Deputy Governor for the Carolina Province, governing the region "north and east of the Cape Feare," after the death of Dep.
 Gov. Thomas Harvey.

 Henderson Walker, Acting Deputy Governor of North Carolina, was born in North Carolina in 1660.
 He died near Edenton, North Carolina, 14 April, 1704.

 He adopted the profession of law, and became a Justice of the General Court and President of the Council, introducing many judicial reforms.

-From 1699 until his death he was governor of North Carolina, assuming that post by virtue of his office as president of the council, and not under any appointment as deputy by the governor-general at Charleston.
+From 1699 until about a year before his death he was the "de facto" governor of North Carolina, assuming that post by virtue of his office as President of the Council, and not under any appointment as deputy by the governor at Charles Town.

 George Bancroft says of his rule, "While England was engaged in world-wide wars, here the inhabitants multiplied and spread in the enjoyment of peace amid liberty."

 The stone that marks Walker's grave also records that "North Carolina, during his administration, enjoyed tranquillity."

 During the early period of its existence Albemarle was administered by governors and presidents who were independent of those in Charles Town.
 Not until the appointment of Philip Ludwell in 1691 was the executive power in all the "counties," or really in the two provinces, united in one.

 Under Ludwell and his successors, until 1712, the northern settlements were administered by deputy governors, who, with one exception, were the immediate appointees of the governors resident at Charlestown.
 At the beginning of that period the two parts of the province began to be known respectively as North and South Carolina.
 Alexander Lillington and Thomas Harvey were the two deputy governors under Ludwell and Archdale.

 On the death of Deputy Governor Thomas Harvey, in 1699, Henderson Walker was President of the Council.
 By virtue of that office he became acting governor, and continued such till about a year before his death in 1704.
 The appointment of deputies was then resumed, and continued until 1712.